 Without a crystal ball it's a tough call whether to choose a mortgage with a fixed rate.

-While fixed rate mortgages have been becoming cheaper recently, especially after the Brexit vote, it’s impossible to guess how long they will remain so low, or if they could become even lower in the future.
+While fixed rate mortgages are lower than they have been historically, it's impossible to guess how long they will remain so low, or if they could become even lower in the future.